-We caught up with AIFS alum, Jarrett Nixon, who spent a semester on our intern abroad program in Florence, Italy during Spring 2014.
-Check out how his study abroad and intern abroad experience inspired him to live a life of travel and international adventure, his hopes for the future, and what advice he has for current and prospective students abroad.
+We caught up with AIFS alum Jarrett Nixon who spent a semester on our Study + Internship abroad program in Florence, Italy during Spring 2014.
+Check out how his experience inspired him to live a life of travel and international adventure, his hopes for the future, and what advice he has for current and prospective students abroad.

 How has your study abroad experience impacted your educational goals and career?